claimvantage/sfdx-jenkins-shared-library/README.md

 * _beforeTestStage_

   An (optional) closure that is executed immediately before the test stage.
-The `org` is passedin to this.
+The `org` is passed in to this.

-  This example exectues some Apex code included in the pushed code that makes sure a role has been setup:
+  This example executes some Apex code included in the pushed code (in thos case that that makes sure that a role has been setup):
   ```
   beforeTestStage: { org ->
       sh "echo 'cveep.UserBuilder.ensureRole();' | sfdx force:apex:execute --targetusername ${org.username}"